 It all starts with grocery shopping.
 I only shop where I feel connected too.
 I get my meat from a local butcher.
 The veggies from the farmers market or organic store, and Italian ingredients from our local Italian Store.

-I shop at these places because they make me feel like good and also that I am part of something special.
+I shop at these places because they make me feel good and also that I am part of something special.
 It is felt when I walk in, and in leaving I am left feeling wonderful.
 I think the ingredients I bring home are charged with that warm and fuzzy energy add in good vibes, therefore making the recipe even better.

 There is more to cooking than the act.
 It also involves the energy behind it.